strawmelonjuice/Mini-strawmelonjuice.com/README.md

 This leaves a lot of customization options in the bin, as for example custom formats are out of the optional.

-In return, Cynthia Mini comes with premade themes with each some customisable options!
+In return, Cynthia Mini comes with pre-made themes with each some customisable options!

 ## Themes